YueyingSun/Mandate-Models-for-Inelastic-Market-Hypothesis/README.md

 - Constructs the bond and equity capitalisation series using Flow of Fund data.
 - Estimates two parametrised mandate models: the power mandate and the constant mandate.
 - Evaluates performance via backtesting
-- Reproduces the result of Section 2.3.2 of the thesis "Two Topics in Mathematical Finance: Mandate Models and Mean-Variance Hedging".
+- Reproduces the results of Section 2.3.2 of the thesis "Two Topics in Mathematical Finance: Mandate Models and Mean-Variance Hedging".

 ---